HenryGetz/GeminiPilot/README.md

 # GeminiPilot
 Take control of your Gemini experience with this Tampermonkey script!
 Streamline your workflow and unlock enhanced productivity with a powerful set of keyboard shortcuts and UI optimizations.
+This also script maximizes the space of the chatbox, and maximizes efficiency by automatically focusing the input.
+You're welcome.

 # Included Keyboard Shortcuts: